kellygravelyn/overwatch-news/README.md

 2. Run `bundle install`.
 3. Run `cp .env.sample .env` to copy the sample.
 4. Edit `.env` to have your correct values.
-5. Setup some cron jobs or something to run the desired scripts every once in a while.
-I run them every 5 minutes.
+5. Setup some cron jobs or something to run `main.sh` or the individual scripts if you only want some of the stuff.